 Back to thirty plus teenagers, at Onfido.

-For thirty plus teens who don’t know each other it helps that we develop pathways that support collective responsibility, for social innovation.
+For thirty plus teens who don’t know each other, it helps that we develop pathways that support collective responsibility, for social innovation.
 Teens can become digital urban planners of their environment.
-First off, we started the day by using design-thinking process to prompt a get-to-know-one-another session.
+First off, we started the day by using the design-thinking process to prompt a get-to-know-one-another session.
 We gave them various tasks which require collective consideration.
-An example of such a task: they had to figure out which artefact out of a limited set of options is a must-have, should they find themselves stranded on a desert island.
+An example of such a task: they had to figure out which artifact out of a limited set of options is a must-have, should they find themselves stranded on a desert island.
 Each team saw the choice they need to make through the lens of survival on a desert island.

-As a fun process, it followed these steps: address the problem from view-point of each person on the team; question the brief to re-frame context in which the island exists; develop and consider multiple options for survival; settle on a solution and refine it.
+As a fun process, it followed these steps: address the problem from the view-point of each person on the team; question the brief to re-frame context in which the island exists; develop and consider multiple options for survival; settle on a solution and refine it.
 Children deliberate collectively, by making their ideas visual.
 They are taught in school that there is one answer.
 Here they learn and practice multiple pathways to solve problems.
-It’s an intro into teasing out their innate collective problem solving traits.
+It’s an intro to teasing out their innate collective problem-solving traits.
 These are traits that cannot be automated.
 It’s a mindset required to connect dots effectively, among people who have different perspectives.

 Day two: design and code for growth-hacking

 Whilst validation continued throughout the process, with mentors and project managers wearing users’ shoes, each team toyed with growth hacking.
 They toyed with different brand marketing messages, then tailored content to attract users’ feedback to their application and its’ associated service.
-This is where service design or design applications begin to use evidence from usability tests to improve learning outcomes, design strategy and design practice.
+This is where service design or design applications begin to use evidence from usability tests to improve learning outcomes, design strategy, and design practice.